PwLDev/winboom/README.md

 cmake ..
 cmake --build . --config Release
 ```
-And that's it, you have your freshly built **winboom.exe**
+And that's it, you have your freshly built **winboom** executables.

 ## FAQ
 <details>
 <summary>My antivirus flagged this as dangerous, what can I do?</summary>

-It's totally normal because antiviruses are designed to avoid these stuff to happen, but you can temporarily disable it if you really want to run winboom.exe.
+It's totally normal because antiviruses are designed to avoid these stuff to happen, but you can temporarily disable it if you really want to run winboom.
 </details>

 <details>